SHird/lociNGS/README.txt

 locusFasta =  JUNCOmatic_63_aln.fasta ; individuals {'J12': 0, 'J09': 0, 'J18': 0, 'J19': 0, 'J01': 0, 'J17': 0, 'J03': 0, 'J11': 0, 'J05': 0, 'J04': 0, 'J10': 0, 'J06': 0} ; indInFasta ['J12', 'J09', 'J18', 'J19', 'J01', 'J17', 'J03', 'J11', 'J05', 'J04', 'J10', 'J06'] ; SNPs =  5 ; number alleles =  24 ; length =  284 ; path =  /Users/shird/Desktop/juncoLoci/JUNCOmatic_63_aln.fasta"

 4.2 SAM/BAM NGS data
-Step 2 will import the net-gen alignments - you should find and select the indexed bam folder. lociNGS will update as the import is finished.
+Step 2 will import the net-gen alignments - you should find and select the indexed sam or bam folder. lociNGS will update as the import is finished.
 The terminal window will print data as the files are read.
 It will look something like this for each file:
 "Got this folder: /Users/shird/Documents/Dropbox/juncoBam Got this file:  /Users/shird/Documents/Dropbox/juncoBam/J01.sorted.bam 730
 individuals.J01"
+Please note that .bam files are binary versions of .sam files and thus .bam files are smaller and will load faster (perhaps much faster) than .sam files.
+One way to convert .sam files to .bam files is the "view" tool in the samtools package (http://samtools.sourceforge.net/)

 4.1.3 Demographic data
 The final step imports the demographic data in a tab delimited file - find and select the tab delimited demographic data file.
 Again, lociNGS will tell you when the import has been successful and the terminal will print data for each individual as the files are read: